|Brand||THE ROYAL AUSTRALIAN MINT|

 |Nicolle Keyes||The Royal Australian Mint||Marketing & Communications Manager|

-With over 25 million coins minted (one for every Australian) and released into circulation, the Donation Dollar is in itself a piece of ambient/outdoor media – Developed exclusively for the Australian market to inspire the holder to donate it to a cause, a charity or those in need.
+With over 25 million coins minted (one for every Australian) and released into circulation, the Donation Dollar is in itself a piece of direct marketing – inspiring the holder to donate it to a cause, a charity or those in need.
 Donation Dollar is not only the first of its kind in the world, it's the first time a coin has been used to illicit a direct response, inspiring the holder to donate rather than spend it, resulting in over 25 million individual billboards in the hands of every Australian.

 Situation – The digital revolution has changed currency forever.
 Unfortunately, carrying less coins in our pockets has unintended consequences.
 In Australia, many charities rely on coin donations, as do the most disadvantaged among us.
 Brief – As a society, we need to reconsider how we use the coins we do have.
 Objectives – • Change the perception of the power of the world’s oldest form of currency. • Inspire all Australian’s to donate to those who need it most. • Create new stream of donations for causes, charities and those in need.